✔ Registered Investment Advisor (RIA) Representative since 2018

 ❎ The third issue is that the only tool they know how to use somewhat effectively in the toolbox is the stock equity.
 When they learn about other tools, they are misused and result in further losses.

-I have explored many of these tools, including bonds, futures, and equities, but have found that the best tool for making money in the market are options.
+I have explored many of these tools, including bonds, futures, and equities, but have found that the best tool for making money in the market is options.

-Therefore, the newsletter service I am providing is the creation of trade plans on a given thesis primarily using option strategies.
+The newsletter service is the creation of positive return-to-risk trade plans on a given thesis primarily using option strategies.